Highlyhotgames/fast_txtgen/README.md

 After reboot, you have two options:

-For those that already have Nvidia driver installed and wants to skip driver installation:
+If you already have latest Nvidia driver installed and wants to skip driver installation (not recommended):

 	cd fast_txtgen && ./req_basic && ./install

-For those who wants to install Nvidia driver (recommended):
+Install Nvidia driver and basic requirements (recommended):

 	cd fast_txtgen && ./requirements